Better results start with changes in operations, behaviors, and the consumer experience

 Here’s where the benefits of the smart order pickup system really come into play.
 For that order (and every order across every store), the brand now has data that tells it:

-The brand knows this whether it was a customer or a third-party delivery service provider (DSP) picking up the order.
+The brand knows this whether the order was picked up by a customer or a delivery driver.
 It can also track things like orders that were reclaimed or locked down due to exceeding the brand’s freshness time threshold.

 To optimize all of this, key systems must be integrated.
 Just as importantly, there needs to be people and process changes, along with data/analytics to track, manage, and continuously improve off-premises order handling.
 As with any change, success is the result of careful planning, especially on the people side, and great execution.